FieryCod/holy-lambda/doc/1-02-getting-started.md

 Select the `Method Request` link highlighted above to access the `Method Request editor`.

-We need to configure API gateway to allow the URL parameter `name` through to our lambda function:
+We need to configure API gateway to allow the URL parameter `name` through to our Lambda function:

 - Edit the `Request Validator` option and set to `Validate query string parameters and headers`
 - Expand the section `URL Query String Parameters`